What is a credit rating?

 Credit Ratings are typically expressed as letter grades that range from ‘AAA’ to ‘D’ to communicate the rating agency’s opinion of relative credit risk – ‘AAA’ is the highest rating and relates to the lowest level of credit risk.
 Generally, the higher the credit rating the lower the overall cost of borrowing.
 A Credit Rating of ‘A’ or higher is typically a requirement for institutional investors – typically banks, insurance companies, pension funds, investment advisors and mutual funds who act as highly specialized investors on behalf of others.

-Standard & Poors provides the annual updating of Norfolk County’s Credit Rating.
+Standard & Poor’s provides the annual updating of Norfolk County’s Credit Rating.

 Why does a credit rating matter?

-The main purpose of a credit rating is to provide confidence and financial information to potential purchasers/investors in debentures (i.e, bonds and other debt instruments) issued by Norfolk County.
-The benefits of a strong credit rating lie with the fact that it reduces the interest rate costs on new debt issues, it allows for more flexibility in negotiating the length and terms on new debt and it generally broadens the market for Norfolk County’s municipal debentures.
-In addition, the annual credit rating and analysis provides a snap shot of the financial position and performance of the corporation, by an independent agency, for both public and Council to review.
+The main purpose of a credit rating is to provide confidence and financial information to potential purchasers/investors in debentures (i.e., bonds and other debt instruments) issued by Norfolk County.
+The benefits of a strong credit rating lie in the fact that it reduces the interest rate costs on new debt issues allows for more flexibility in negotiating the length and terms of new debt and generally broadens the market for Norfolk County’s municipal debentures.

 Credit Rating Reports